 There are many different companies that offer website hosting at varying levels of performance.
 You can use online comparison sites to determine which website hosting companies will offer the highest speeds.

-Switching to a faster host can give your website a considerable speed boost, to improve your sites online ranking and improve customer satisfaction.
+Switching to a faster host can give your website a considerable speed boost, to improve your site online ranking and improve customer satisfaction.

 Therefore it’s important to always consult with your website developer prior to making any significant changes.